antfie/FoxBot/README.md

 ## What Can It Do?

-* Poll your RSS feeds and notify you of relvent topics
+* Poll your RSS feeds and notify you of relevant topics
 * Detect changes to websites you care about
 * Daily reminders throughout the day about things to be mindful of, like drinking water
 * Countdown timers
+* Deliver notifications via console, Slack, or Telegram

 ## How Do I Run It?